-A refrigerator is one of the most common appliances that people need to put in self-storage.
+A refrigerator is one of the most common appliances that people need to put inside of a self-storage unit.

-If you do a poor job of cleaning your fridge before storing, it could result in such a mess that your appliance will be unusable by the time you retrieve it from storage.
+If you clean your fridge or freezer poorly before storing, it could result in such a mess that your appliance will be unusable by the time you retrieve it from storage.

 One concern is mold, which can start with food debris and spread through the rest of the refrigerator.
 Mold is a concern even in a clean fridge, though it’s more likely if you’re storing a dirty one.
 Another concern is pests.
 Ants and rodents can be attracted to even the smallest bits of food, and they could damage the electronic components of the fridge.